-The Code applies to all members of the Board of Directors, officers, employees, workforce members, volunteers as well as contractors and vendors of Highmark Health and its affiliates and subsidiaries listed below:
+The Code applies to all members of the Board of Directors, officers, employees, workforce members, volunteers, as well as contractors and vendors of Highmark Health and its affiliates and subsidiaries, including, but not limited to, the entities below.

-- Allegheny Health Network (AHN) provides health care delivery, research, medical education, and wellness services through an integrated health care delivery network that includes hospitals; affiliated physicians; ambulatory surgery centers; a research institute; home-based and community-based health services; a group purchasing organization; and Health + Wellness Pavilions. - Highmark Inc. and its Blue-branded affiliates (Health Plan) proudly cover the insurance needs of millions of individuals, families and seniors, offering a variety of products and services to meet their health care needs. - HM Health Solutions combines cutting- edge technology and leading industry knowledge to deliver business solutions to health plan payers so they can run their organizations efficiently in a competitive and ever-changing market. - HM Home & Community Services specializes in post-acute care management solutions for payers, providers, and patients. - HM Insurance Group works to protect businesses and their employees from the financial risks associated with catastrophic health care costs. - United Concordia Dental delivers high-quality, cost-effective dental care through a network of nearly 127,000 dentists and more than 400,000 access points.

-For purposes of this Code, the above entities as well as their subsidiaries and affiliate will be referred to as Highmark Health.
-A complete list of Highmark Health companies can be found on pages 65, 66, and 67 of this document.
+ALLEGHENY HEALTH NETWORK (AHN)

+provides health care delivery, research, medical education, and wellness services through an integrated health care delivery network.

+ENGEN (FORMERLY HM HEALTH SOLUTIONS)

+combines cutting-edge technology and leading industry knowledge to deliver business solutions to health plan payers so they can run their organizations efficiently.

+HIGHMARK INC.

+and its Blue-branded affiliates (Health Plan) proudly cover the insurance needs of millions of individuals, families, and seniors, offering a variety of products and services to meet their health care needs.

+HM HOME & COMMUNITY SERVICES (D/B/A HELION)

+specializes in post-acute care management solutions for payers, providers, and patients.

+HM INSURANCE GROUP

+works to protect businesses and their employees from the financial risks associated with catastrophic health care costs.

+United ConcordiaTM

+UNITED CONCORDIA DENTAL

+delivers high-quality, costeffective dental care through a network of nearly 132,000 dentists and more than 450,000 access points.

+Mission